 Interns are required to follow the below requirements regarding sickness.
-If an intern presents with the following conditions, it is the educational directors discretion to send the intern home or accept the intern into the clinical setting based on the below examples.
+If an intern presents with the following conditions, it is the educational directors/clinical supervisor's discretion to send the intern home or accept the intern into the clinical setting based on the below examples.
 The intern will have to take vacation time for his/her absence.

-General Illnesses Too Sick for Clinicals Fever · No clinicals or patient care until fever is gone.
-Skin Conditions Too Sick for Clinicals Hand dermatitis Skin is cracked and bleeding at any time prior to, during or after work shift

-Radiation Therapy Program Student Hundbook Open wounds Wound is located on the hands or face and is draining or not healed over, and duties involve patient contact.
+General Illnesses Too Sick for Clinicals Fever \cdot No clinicals or patient care until fever is gone.
+Skin Conditions Too Sick for Clinicals Hand dermatitis \cdot Skin is cracked and bleeding at any time prior to, during or after work shift.
+Open wounds Wound is located on the hands or face and is draining or not healed over, and duties involve patient contact.
 Wound is located under clothing but dressings are saturated by the end of the shift and duties involve patient contact.
 Rash Generalized rash with an unknown cause.
 Small blisters located on hands and face or a large area on body trunk.
 Rash appears like tiny broken blood vessels or bruises with mild fever.
 Rash has spots or pimples and is accompanied by a fever.
 Herpes simplex (cold sores) Lesion is located on hands.
 Lesions are open and draining.

-Lesions are located on face and duties include patient contact in high risk areas.
-Burns · Burn is located on the face or hands and area is weeping or blistered.
-Pediculosis (lice) · No work until confirmed that transmission is not possible following appropriate treatment.
+Pertussis (Whooping Cough) disease to immunocompromised patients.
+Requires staying home and being on medication for 24-48 hours.
+May return to clinical assignment with medical permission.
+Upper Respiratory Infection • Requires staying home until symptoms are resolved to prevent spread of COVID-19 • Students should follow current university policies if on campus and hospitals policies when at clinicals for guidance on testing and staying home.
+Influenza • Combination of muscle aches, sore throat, cough, mild cough, runny nose, headache, light sensitivity or intestinal symptoms.
+Diphtheria • No work until antimicrobial therapy completed and two cultures at least 24 hours apart are negative.
+Nasal congestion Nasal secretions are so persistent that hands can not be washed after each tissue use.
+Accompanied by a fever, sinus pain and colored discharge.
+Strep throat \cdot Following a positive throat culture, need 24 hours of medication and feeling better clinically.
+Sore throat • Accompanied by fever, white spots on tonsils, swollen glands or skin rash.
+Cough Accompanied by a fever.
+Has a >2 week duration and accompanied by night sweats, fever, weight loss, hemoptysis or a positive PPD (tuberculosis test).
+Severe or persistent coughing spells.
+Upper Respiratory Symptoms Too Sick for Clinicals Conjunctivitis • Excessive tearing with discharge, sensitivity to light, itching, redness, or swelling.
+No work until discharge/drainage ceases.
 Impetigo No work until medical treatment started.
 No skin to skin contact until resolved.
-Conjunctivitis · Excessive tearing with discharge, sensitivity to light, itching, redness, or swelling.
-No work until discharge/drainage ceases.
-Upper Respiratory Symptoms Too Sick for Clinicals Cough Accompanied by a fever.
-Has a >2 week duration and accompanied by night sweats, fever, weight loss, hemoptysis or a positive PPD (tuberculosis test).
-Severe or persistent coughing spells.
-Sore throat · Accompanied by fever, white spots on tonsils, swollen glands or skin rash.
-Strep throat · Following a positive throat culture, need 24 hours of medication and feeling better clinically.
-Nasal congestion Nasal secretions are so persistent that hands can not be washed after each tissue use.
-Accompanied by a fever, sinus pain and colored discharge.
-Diphtheria · No work until antimicrobial therapy completed and two cultures at least 24 hours apart are negative.
-Diphtheria Influenza . , . apart are negative.
-Combination of muscle aches, sore throat, cough, mild cough, runny nose,
+Pediculosis (lice) No work until confirmed that transmission is not possible following appropriate treatment.
+Burns \cdot Burn is located on the face or hands and area is weeping or blistered. • Lesions are located on face and duties include patient contact in high risk areas.

-Pertussis (Whooping Cough) Requires staying home and being on medication for 24-48 hours.
-May return to clinical assignment with medical permission.
-Gastrointestinal Symptoms Too Sick for Clinicals Nausea Present with yellowing of the skin or eyes.
+Nausea Present with yellowing of the skin or eyes.
 Accompanied with other general complaints (e.g. headache, fever, fatigue or yellowing of skin) Vomiting Difficulty maintaining hygiene practices or sanitary conditions.
 Accompanied by other intestinal symptoms (e.g. increase flatus, nausea, vomiting or other unusual stool characteristics).
 Diarrhea Difficulty in maintaining hygiene practices or sanitary conditions.
 An increased number of bowel movements with an acute onset due to an unknown cause (3 loose stools in 24 hour time period).
 Accompanied by a fever, headache, or fatigue.
 Accompanied by other intestinal symptoms.
-Convalescent Salmonella · No work with high risk, immunocompromised patients until documentation of 2 consecutive negative stool cultures, 24 hours apart.
+Convalescent Salmonella • No work with high risk, immunocompromised patients until documentation of 2 consecutive negative stool cultures, 24 hours apart.